hmlongco/RequestBuilder/README.md

 # RequestBuilder for Combine

 A lightweight but powerful URLSession/URLRequest Builder implementation.
-This version is derived from the original RxSwift request builder cencept found in the [Builder](https://github.com/hmlongco/Builder) demo application and has been explicitly designed for use in modern SwiftUI applications.
+This version is derived from the original RxSwift request builder concept found in the [Builder](https://github.com/hmlongco/Builder) demo application and has been explicitly designed for use in modern SwiftUI applications.

 The RequestBuilder library consists of three main components: session managers, request builders, and request interceptors.
 It's also designed to make data *mocking* simple, easy, and painless.